ebenezer-code/ebenezer-code/README.md

 - Frontend Engineering (JavaScript, React, Next.js)
 - UI/UX best practices
 - Creating content that simplifies tech concepts

-🏀⚽ Outside of tech, you’ll probably find me watching or playing basketball and football.

-🍳 I also enjoy cooking up tasty meals and traveling to experience new cultures and cuisines.

 📫 Reach me on [LinkedIn](www.linkedin.com/in/ebenezer-noble) — I’m always up for a chat!